oddkiva/sara/doc/sphinx/source/imu/gravity.rst

 close to :math:`9.81\ m/s^2`.

-If we play with the smartphone app and rotate it, this should convince use and also validate the formula above.
+If we play with the smartphone app and rotate it, this should convince us and also validate the formula above.

 Empirical Validation on the Free-Fall Case
 """"""""""""""""""""""""""""""""""""""""""